tink-crypto/tink/docs/ROADMAP.md

 In the following list, features are bundled together by milestone and and then by the language implementation they're associated with.

 Each feature is prefixed with a priority level.
-The defintion of the priority levels are are:
+The definition of the priority levels are are:

 *   **P0**:  The feature will block the milestone.
 We will delay the milestone